USC is committed to offering a postgraduate research environment of the highest quality for all candidates within our programs.

 13. Research at other organisations (eg industry placements)

 The University remains responsible for candidates who are approved to conduct research at another organisation (often in the form of Industry Placements) and must be satisfied that the organisation can provide adequate support, supervision, training and research time for the candidate.
 The University may approve a request from a recipient to conduct substantial amounts of the research at organisations outside the higher education system.
-The candidate must notify the Office of Research as soon as possible to lodge such a request.
-Specific candidate obligations
+The candidate must notify the Graduate Research School as soon as possible to lodge such a request.

-USC Research Scholarship holders will notify the Graduate Research Studies Management Office promptly of any changes in their circumstances that may affect their eligibility to continue receiving payments under the award.
+- USC Research Scholarship holders will notify the Graduate Research School promptly of any changes in their circumstances that may affect their eligibility to continue receiving payments under the award.

-USC Research Scholarship holders acknowledge that these Conditions are subject to any further or other conditions, including conditions as to funding of the scholarship, which may be made by the Department of Education and Training, or any other relevant government body.
+- USC Research Scholarship holders acknowledge that these Conditions are subject to any further or other conditions, including conditions as to funding of the scholarship, which may be made by the Department of Education, Skills and Employment, or any other relevant government body.

-The University must comply with the Higher Degree by Research Academic Policy and associated Procedures and related documents which outline the responsibilities of the University, faculties, and supervisors.
+The University must comply with the Higher Degree by Research Academic Policy and associated Procedures and related documents which outline the responsibilities of the University, enrolling unit and supervisors.

 The scholarship will be terminated under the following circumstances: